meg768/code-makefile/README.md

 # code-makefile
-A makefile for Code projects
+A makefile for NPM projects